doughcho/PortfolioD/README.md

 WebApp demo project using Java EE and HTML-CSS-JavaScript.
 The project has the same functionality as Portfolio-A, but it is built on Spring environemnt (Spring Maven project) using xml definitions.

 Motivation
-- To hava a practical implementation experience about the microservice architecture on the Spring MVC framework and by performing both of the 2 different approaches for the web programming, get a deeper upderstanding about the mechanism of the Spring framework
+- To hava a practical implementation experience about the microservices architecture on the Spring MVC framework and by performing both of the 2 different approaches for the web programming, get a deeper upderstanding about the mechanism of the Spring framework

 Build Status
 - Functionally same as Portfolio-A version 1.1 (Customer Order Processing System)